Voice x AI

 The technology for hands-free interaction is not new.
 Amazon’s Alexa has been relaying package updates for years; Siri has been making accidental phone calls since 2011.
 But the intelligence now embedded in these systems is different.
 By 2025, the U.S. will have an estimated 153 million voice assistant users.
 Globally, there are already 8.4 billion devices using Voice assistants, which is more than the number of humans on the planet and that figure is expected to hit 10 billion by 2028.

-For some, voice assistants and AI in Voice Mode have become an integral part of their days.
+For some, voice assistants and AI have become an integral part of their days.
 A friend keeps a daily dream journal in GPT.
 The moment she wakes up, she dictates everything she remembers.
 Another friend records shower ideas.
-For those who prefer to “sleep on it” before making decisions, or have their best thoughts mid-shampoo, how else can you reliably catch ideas first thing in the morning?
+For those who prefer to “sleep on it” or have their best thoughts mid-shampoo, how else can you reliably catch ideas first thing in the morning?

 Two ways to use Voice AI at work